Cloning produces an instantly bootable copy of your hard drive. Here are two popular methods.

 - Carbon Copy Cloner will give you the option of setting up a recovery partition on the target drive.
 You can use built-in tools to create one if you wish (useful if you're building a replacement hard drive).

 As you can see, it's a pretty straightforward operation.
 Once you've done it, you'll have an exact copy of your Mac's internal hard drive.
-If you're upgrading, now you can put the new mechanism in your Mac!

 Have you cloned your Mac yet?
 Run into any difficulty?
 Prefer a different method than these two?
 Sound off in the comments.